 All investments contain risk and may lose value.
 Investing in the bond market is subject to risks, including market, interest rate, issuer, credit, inflation risk, and liquidity risk.
 The value of most bonds and bond strategies are impacted by changes in interest rates.
 Bonds and bond strategies with longer durations tend to be more sensitive and volatile than those with shorter durations; bond prices generally fall as interest rates rise, and low interest rate environments increase this risk.
 Reductions in bond counterparty capacity may contribute to decreased market liquidity and increased price volatility.
 Bond investments may be worth more or less than the original cost when redeemed.
 Inflation-linked bonds (ILBs) issued by a government are fixed income securities whose principal value is periodically adjusted according to the rate of inflation; ILBs decline in value when real interest rates rise.
 Treasury Inflation-Protected Securities (TIPS) are ILBs issued by the U.S. government.
 Equities may decline in value due to both real and perceived general market, economic and industry conditions.
-Mortgage- and asset-backed securities may be sensitive to changes in interest rates, subject to early repayment risk, and while generally supported by a government, government, genery or private guarantor, there is no assurance that the guarantor will meet its obligations.
+Mortgage- and asset-backed securities may be sensitive to changes in interest rates, subject to early repayment risk, and while generally supported by a government, government-agency or private guarantor, there is no assurance that the guarantor will meet its obligations.
 REITs are subject to risk, such as poor performance by the manager, adverse changes to tax laws or failure to qualify for tax-free pass-through of income.
-High yield, lower-rated securities involve greater risk than higher-rated securities; portfolios that invest in them may be subject to currency fluctuations, and economic and political risks, which may be enhanced in emerging markets.
-Currency rates may fluctuate significantly over short periods of time and may reduce the returns of a portfolio.
-Commodities contain heightened risk, including market, political, regulatory and natural conditions, and may not be suitable for all inves
+High yield, lower-rated securities involve greater risk than higher-rated securities; portfolios that invest in them may be subject to greater levels of credit and liquidity risk than portfolios that do not.
+Investing in foreign-denominated and/or -domiciled securities may involve heightened risk due to currency fluctuations, and economic and political risks, which may be enhanced in emerging markets.
+Currency rates may fluctuate significantly over short periods of time and may reduce the returns of